-Early on, most of these RFPs took one of two forms:
+Early on, most of these CDP RFPs took one of two forms:

-- The popular (if misguided) “throw-it-at-the-wall-and-see-what-sticks” approach: submitting hundreds of questions that spanned every possible data need for the business (not ideal)
+- 2) The popular (if misguided) “throw-it-at-the-wall-and-see-what-sticks” approach: submitting hundreds of questions regarding every business data need (not ideal)

 During 2016-17, there was a notable shift away from RFPs that tried to equate a customer data platform with channel-activation solutions and into formats that were sort of like this:

-- Data warehouse + analytics + reporting + personalization (if you’ve got it) = CDP
+- Data warehouse + Analytics + Reporting + Personalization = CDP

 These RFPs got the job done — but they still demonstrated the market lacked a clear, shared understanding of what was unique about a customer data platform.

-Gartner did everyone a favor by firmly explaining why a CDP is similar to other solution, but fundamentally different from them, concluding:
+Gartner did everyone a favor by firmly explaining why a CDP is similar to certain solutions, but also fundamentally different from many of them, concluding:

 - “Rather than a new technology, CDPs can be understood as a repackaging of features that already exist — but are inconveniently distributed and thus untapped — across various alternatives.
 What is new and novel is the productization of these features and acknowledgment that marketers are still struggling to get value out of their huge investment in both customer data and technology.”

-Indeed, 2018 and 2019 represented a sea-change in the RFPs marketers are submitting (in addition to a surge in volume).
+Indeed, 2018-19 represented a sea-change in the CDP RFPs marketers are submitting (in addition to a surge in volume).
 Four themes stand out to me in these documents.

 Not only do these CDP RFPs reflect a sophisticated grasp of the platform’s capabilities, they reveal how well marketers have recognized a CDP as a solution to pain points they’ve long lived with and perhaps given up on finding a solution for.